Skip to main content

 Technical Analysis

-CVE-2025-13674 is a vulnerability identified in Wireshark version 4.6.0, specifically within the BPv7 protocol dissector component.
-The issue is classified under CWE-824, which pertains to the access of uninitialized pointers.
-This flaw can lead to a denial of service condition by causing the Wireshark application to crash when processing crafted BPv7 packets.
-The vulnerability requires local access to the system running Wireshark and some level of user interaction to trigger, as the user must open or analyze a maliciously crafted capture file or network traffic.
-The CVSS v3.1 base score is 5.5 (medium severity), reflecting that the attack vector is local (AV:L), with low attack complexity (AC:L), no privileges required (PR:N), but user interaction is necessary (UI:R).
+CVE-2025-13674 is a vulnerability identified in Wireshark version 4.6.0, specifically within the BPv7 protocol dissector.
+The root cause is an access of an uninitialized pointer (CWE-824), which can lead to a denial of service condition by crashing the Wireshark application when it processes specially crafted BPv7 packets.
+This flaw arises because the dissector attempts to read memory that has not been properly initialized, causing instability and application failure.
+The vulnerability requires local access since Wireshark is typically run by users analyzing network traffic, and it also requires user interaction to open or process the malicious packet capture.
+The CVSS v3.1 base score is 5.5, indicating a medium severity level.
+The attack vector is local (AV:L), with low attack complexity (AC:L), no privileges required (PR:N), but user interaction is necessary (UI:R).
 The impact is limited to availability (A:H), with no confidentiality or integrity impact.
-No known exploits have been reported in the wild, and no official patches have been released at the time of publication.
-This vulnerability could be exploited by an attacker who can convince a user to open a malicious capture file or inject malicious BPv7 packets into a network segment monitored by Wireshark.
-The root cause is improper handling of uninitialized pointers in the BPv7 dissector, which leads to application instability and crashes.
-This vulnerability highlights the importance of robust input validation and memory management in protocol dissectors within network analysis tools.
+No patches were linked at the time of publication, and no known exploits have been reported in the wild.
+This vulnerability could be exploited by an attacker who can convince a user to open a malicious capture file containing crafted BPv7 packets, causing Wireshark to crash and denying service to the user or analyst.

 Potential Impact